×

 println(FBikes)

-println("Adding one more bike to friends collection ")
+println("Adding one more bike to friend's collection")

-var FBikes2 = FBikes + "Ninja 300"
+val FBikes2 = FBikes + "Ninja 300"

-println("My friends Bike collection now is: ")
+println("My friend's Bike collection now is:")

 println(FBikes2)

-println("Adding more bikes to my collection ")
+println("Adding more bikes to my collection")

-var myBikes2 = myBikes ++ List("CBR 1000R" ,"R1100R" )
+val myBikes2 = myBikes ++ List("CBR 1000R", "R1100R")

-println("My friends Bike collection now is: ")
+println("My Bike collection now is:")

 println(myBikes2)

-var bike = myBikes2 ++ FBikes2
+val bike = myBikes2 ++ FBikes2

 println(bike)